Salvage diving

 Clearance diving, the removal of obstructions and hazards to navigation, is closely related to salvage diving, but has a different purpose, in that the objects to be removed are not intended to be recovered, just removed or reduced to a condition where they no longer constitute a hazard or obstruction.
 Many of the techniques and procedures used in clearance diving are also used in salvage work.

 Range of salvage activities

 The US Navy considers the recovery of sunken or wrecked naval craft, submarines, human remains, critical items of equipment needed to determine the cause of a mishap, including classified and sensitive materials to be within the scope of their salvage and recovery operations.
 Commercial salvors will generally undertake an operation if it is likely to be sufficiently profitable, taking into account the known hazards and risks.

 Diving work associated with marine salvage operations

+Where practicable, procedures which minimise the work needed to be done by divers are used, as diving is slow, labour-intensive, dangerous, expensive, often inefficient, and may require other work near the dive site to be interrupted during the dive.
+However it is the only way some tasks can be done, and for some it is the most efficient way to do them.

 Survey of underwater damage

 For stranded and floating vessels, a detailed hull survey includes the parts of the ship that are underwater.
 These will be external areas below sea level, and any internal areas that are flooded.
 If sea conditions or access are unsuitable for external survey, internal survey will have to be more comprehensive as the information about one side must be extrapolated to provide needed information about the inaccessible side.
 The diving survey includes: